1-dimensional representations and parabolic induction for W-algebras: Introduction

 The central topic in this paper is the study of 1-dimensional representations of W-algebras.
 A key conjecture here was stated by Premet in \cite{Premet2}.

 \begin{Conj} For any $e$ the algebra $U(\g,e)$ has at least one 1-dimensional representation. \end{Conj}

 There are two major results towards this conjecture obtained previously.

 First, the author proved Conjecture \ref{Conj:2} in \cite{Wquant} provided the algebra $\g$ is classical.
-Actually, the proof given there can be easily deduced from earlier results: by Moeglin, \cite{Moeglin2}, and Brylinski, \cite{Brylinski}.
+Actually, the proof given there can be easily deduced from earlier results: by Moeglin \cite{Moeglin2}, and Brylinski \cite{Brylinski}.

-Second, in \cite{Premet4} Premet reduced Conjecture \ref{Conj:2} to the case when the nilpotent orbit is rigid, that is, cannot be induced (in the sense of Lusztig-Spaltenstein) from a proper Levi subalgebra.
+Second, in \cite{Premet4} Premet reduced Conjecture \ref{Conj:2} to the case when the nilpotent orbit is rigid, that is, cannot be induced (in the sense of Lusztig and Spaltenstein) from a proper Levi subalgebra.
 Namely, let $\underline{\g}$ be a Levi subalgebra in $\g$.
 To a nilpotent orbit $\underline{\Orb}\subset\underline{\g}$ Lusztig and Spaltenstein assigned a nilpotent orbit $\Orb=\Ind_{\underline{\g}}^\g(\underline{\Orb})$ in $\g$.
 See Subsection \ref{SUBSECTION_LSind} for a precise definition.
-Premet checked in \cite[Theorem 1.1]{Premet4}, that $U(\g,e)$ has a one dimensional representation provided $U(\underline{\g},\underline{e})$ does, where $\underline{e}\in \underline{\Orb}$.
+Premet checked in \cite[Theorem 1.1]{Premet4}, that $U(\g,e)$ has a one-dimensional representation provided $U(\underline{\g},\underline{e})$ does, where $\underline{e}\in \underline{\Orb}$.
 His proof used a connection with modular representations of semisimple Lie algebras.

 There are several reasons to be interested in one-dimensional $U(\g,e)$-modules.
 They give rise to completely prime primitive ideals in $U(\g)$.
 This was first proved by Moeglin in \cite{Moeglin1} (her Whittaker models correspond to one-dimensional $U(\g,e)$-modules via the Skryabin equivalence from \cite{Skryabin}).
 Moreover, as Moeglin proved in \cite{Moeglin2}, any one-dimensional $U(\g,e)$-module (=Whittaker model) leads to an (appropriately understood) {\it quantization} of a covering of $Ge$, see Introduction to \cite{Moeglin2}.